Baked Egg Recipe with Fresh Herbs & Bacon

 - 1/4 cup fresh spinach leaves

-- 1 thick strip of cooked bacon
+- 1 thick strip of cooked bacon or pre-cooked bacon bits

 - 1 - 2 tablespoons Parmesan cheese